 4. Family and friend benefits

 Quality time and conversations are not the only benefits of dating a pilot.
-Pilots and other personnel in the aviation industry often get friend and family discounts for traveling to destinations all over the world.
+Pilots and other personnel in the aviation industry often get friends and family discounts for travel to destinations all over the world.
 This could mean a trip to the Bahamas at an extremely low price.

 If you’re dating a pilot, you can also count on being treated like royalty on flights.
 Flight attendants are especially attentive to the needs of friends and family of the staff onboard.
-They make sure you get the VIP treatment even when you are flying economy.
+They make sure you get the VIP treatment irrespective of whether you are flying business class or economy.
 So, expect to have more choices in meals and complimentary treats.
 These small indulgences can make a long trip comfortable and pleasant.

 Related Reading: 9 Expert Tips To Figure Out What Do You Want In A Relationship